December 15, 2015

 The Responsibility of Architects is to Craft Collective Experiences

-The design of buildings and places has the potential to shape the memories of millions.
-We shouldn't take that lightly.
+Design has the potential to shape the memories of millions.

 Michael Lockwood’s wife Heidi and their children Marshall, River, and Chloe at the World Series victory celebration in Kansas City.